 How to Make Blackened Salmon - the Recipe Method

-First, make your blackened seasoning by mixing together in a small bowl the paprika (regular or smoked), cayenne (if desired for a spicier version), onion powder, garlic powder, black pepper, sea salt, dried basil, dried oregano and dried thyme.
+Mix the Blackening Seasoning.
+First, make your blackened seasoning by mixing together in a small bowl the paprika (regular or smoked), cayenne pepper (if desired for a spicier version), onion powder, garlic powder, black pepper, sea salt and pepper, dried basil, dried oregano and dried thyme.

 Cook salmon 3-5 minutes to blacken.